 One of Son Tra’s major attractions is its ancient banyan tree.
 It’s truly enormous, at roughly 20 meters tall, and offers shade and a great place to relax and have a picnic.

-If you’re heading west from either Da Nang or Hoi An, you’ll go through the sleepy mountain town of Prao.
+Another motorbiking routes you can plan is if you’re heading west from either Da Nang or Hoi An, you’ll go through the sleepy mountain town of Prao.
 At roughly 80 km from Da Nang and 100 km from Hoi An, Prao is reachable in a few enjoyable hours.

 Prao can be approached two ways: via the 14G or the 14B highways.
 The 14G heads due west out of Da Nang.
 Riders will quickly find themselves in otherworldly scenery—mountains, jungles, and an occasional tiny village will make you feel like you’re somewhere truly exotic.
 And this is all just a few hours from one of the most developed cities in Vietnam.